SRCH2/srch2-ngn/documentation/docs/advanced.md

 We can specify the order in which the result set should be sorted.
 The default behaviour is to sort them in the descending order.
 We can call the *orderByAscending()* method to sort them in the ascending order.
-For example, we can use the following code to let sort the results in the ascending order on the *year* field:
+For example, we can use the following code to sort the results in the ascending order on the *year* field:
 ```
  new Query(new SearchableTerm("star")).sortOnFields("director", "year", "title").orderByAscending();